redis/redis-doc/topics/cluster-spec.md

 * The slave's master is in `FAIL` state.
 * The master was serving a non-zero number of slots.
 * The slave replication link was disconnected from the master for no longer than a given amount of time, in order to ensure to promote a slave with a reasonable data freshness.
+This time is user configurable.

 In order to be elected the first step for a slave is to increment its `currentEpoch` counter, and request votes from master instances.